-Retreats, workshops, weddings, pop-up dinners, art shows, and all kinds of fun coming to our restored 1800s post and beam Events Barn.
-We're currently in the final phases our restoration (hence the work-in-progress pic below) but will be ready for you this summer!
+Retreats, workshops, rustic weddings, pop-up dinners, art shows, and all kinds of fun coming to our restored 1800s post and beam Events Barn.
+More pictures coming soon!

 WORKSHOPS & Retreats

 We host a variety of workshops and retreats throughout the year, most of them art centric.
 See below for details about upcoming events and sign up for our mailing list here to be one of the first to know!

 Interested in hosting a workshop or retreat of your own?
 Hit us up!
 2018's summer and fall's weekends are all spoken for, but we're definitely happy to get you and your crew up midweek.